Be inspired at this important War of 1812 site and birthplace of The National Anthem.

 Ken Stanek Photography

 The ramparts of Fort McHenry withstood the "bombs bursting in air" through 25 hours of British bombardment.
-The following morning, the victorious defenders of the fort raised their beautiful Star-Spangled Banner and inspired Francis Scott Key to pen our National Anthem.
+Throughout the chaos and confusion of battle, Francis Scott Key was unsure of the outcome.
+The following morning, as the beautiful Star-Spangled Banner was raised above the fort, Key knew his beloved country was victorious and was inspired to pen our National Anthem.
 Today at the Fort, you can enjoy educational exhibits, a walk on the grounds, and ranger-led flag programs.
 Visit for the Annual Defenders’ Day Celebration.

 2